Leadership and Relationships – It’s the Little Things

 In leadership, how you make people feel is as important as what you do and say.

+Based on his work ethic, leadership and other traits, the team appointed Travis Boak as captain in 2013.
 I do not know Travis personally and have never met him but he is a great choice as captain of the Power.
 There would have been many reasons for him to stay and for him to leave, for that matter.
 However, after reading an article about his appointment, it reminded me of the importance of those little moments and the words that people use (the impact can be compelling!) that I am sure helped Travis make his decision to remain with the team.
 In part, the article read:

 The phone call on draft day, 2006

-THERE are few days as nervous as the day of the AFL national draft, where players worry about if they will be picked up, where they’ll end up if they do, and what they will do if they are overlooked.
+There are few days as nervous as the day of the AFL national draft, where players worry about if they will be picked up, where they’ll end up if they do, and what they will do if they are overlooked.
 Boak had been an outstanding junior footballer, tipped to go in the first round – which he did – and needn’t have worried about being selected.
 But the day is still an indelible memory.
 Not so much for the draft itself, or the realisation that he’d have to leave Victoria, but because of the phone call from Port Adelaide captain Warren Tredrea.
 He still has a chuckle when he thinks back to the day.
 These days, Tredrea is somebody Boak will seek out for advice on being captain, a former teammate who’s now a mate.
 Back then, realising who was at the end of the line when he picked up his phone made his heart skip a beat.
 “On draft day, the thing that stood out wasn’t having my name read out but when Tredders (Tredrea) gave me a call that day,” Boak said.
 “It was just a great feeling when that happened.
 I was just an 18-year-old who had watched this superstar on TV and then you get a call from him.
-It was just surreal, crazy.”
+It was just surreal, crazy.
+All of a sudden you get a phone call from Warren Tredrea, congratulating me and saying he was looking forward to catching up with me on Monday.

-Although not privy to the conversation itself between Warren Tredrea and Travis Boak, the esteem that exists when they talk about each other and the way it made Travis feel then and even now, says something about how the discussion went.
+Although not privy to the conversation between Warren Tredrea and Travis Boak, the esteem that exists when they talk about each other and the way it made Travis feel then and even now, says something about how the discussion went.
 It is important to recognise these moments – in the moment if you can.
 It is too easy for to be oblivious to the influence the words chosen can and do have.
 The words, terms and expressions we use have a significant impact on others, as they did for Travis.
 If you have not already done so, I hope that you have the benefit of experiencing what this feels like at some point in your career and journey.

 - Respect the relationship, intention and reality of the situation – be modest in your approach in those conversations when someone reminds you of your words from the past and influence you have had.